A view of the city with the College buildings in the foreground

 All documentation associated with your fulfillment of the requirements of the Certificate in Chicago Studies should be submitted via the Chicago Studies Certificate Program Canvas site, which contains detailed instructions for fulfilling each of the above-described requirements.
 Email us for access to this resource, and/or schedule an appointment to let us know more about your interest in completing the certificate.

-In addition to the documentation of each of the specific certificate requirements, you'll need to submit an annotated bibliography (or an electronic portfolio/website) that summarizes the most important "takeaways" from your study of and engagement in Chicago.
+In addition to the documentation of each of the specific certificate requirements, you'll need to submit an annotated bibliography (or similar textual/web-based resource) that summarizes the most important "takeaways" from your study of and engagement in Chicago.
 Whichever you choose to complete, this "summative" document should be understood as an opportunity to provide specific guidance for students who would be interested in "following in your footsteps," either in exploring similar questions about the city or in collaborating with similar communities to achieve their goals.
 Detailed information about this important piece of documentation is available on the Certificate Program Canvas site.

 Documentation of all certificate program requirements should be submitted no later than 11:59 PM (Central time) on the last reading day of the term in which you plan to graduate.
 All documentation must be submitted via the Chicago Studies Certificate Program Canvas site.
 Email us for access to this resource, or with any questions you have about the Certificate!